 To prepare for a long tattoo session you should avoid alcohol in the preceding 24 hours.
 Drink plenty of water and have an early night so you are well rested before a long tattoo session.

 You should also arrange your tattoo aftercare products before your tattoo session.
-As you will not want to be shopping for tattoo aftercare products after your tattoo session when you are tired, stressed and sore.
+Because you won’t want to be shopping for tattoo aftercare products after your tattoo session when you’re tired, stressed and sore.

 When I’m preparing for a long tattoo session I will always avoid alcohol and drink an excessive amount of water in the preceding 48 hours.
 I will often consume 100 ounces (3 liters) or more of water each day before a long tattoo session.
 I also avoid caffeine where possible.